deutsche-nationalbibliothek/pica-rs/README.md

 sample size.
 This command is particularly useful in combination with the `filter` command for QA purposes.

-The following command filters for records, that have a fied `002@` with a subfield `0` that is `Tp1` or `Tpz` and selects a random permutation of 100 records.
+The following command filters for records, that have a field `002@` with a subfield `0` that is `Tp1` or `Tpz` and selects a random permutation of 100 records.